Topoľčany: Sights

 A large army barracks, airfield and heliport are located in the town; during the Communist era there were about 2,000 troops stationed in the town.
 The surrounding forests are full of abandoned bunkers.

 Industry

 There are four main industries in Topoľčany: the Topvar brewery (owned by SABMiller), kitchen furniture producer Decodom, cableware producer SEWS (owned by a Japanese company), and the clothing company Ozeta (producer of suits and jackets).
 The large "ZTS" factory, a heavy machinery producer in neighboring Tovarníky, is no longer a major employer.

 Education

 The educational infrastructure is made up of kindergartens, elementary schools, high schools (both general and specialised) and formerly a branch of a Bratislava-based university.
 However, most of the town's young people go to Nitra, Bratislava, or Trnava for higher education.

 Sport

 Slovak Bandy Association, founded in 2017, is organising and rink bandy sessions in various localities, for example Topoľčany.
+HK agro Topolčany is a handball club from the city that currently plays in the Slovenská hadzanárska extraliga, the highest level of handball in Slovakia.